View Document Text

 Insurance Agency Affiliations

-Certain Advisory Persons are also licensed as independent insurance professionals.
+Certain Advisory Persons are licensed as independent insurance professionals.
 As an independent insurance

-professional, an Advisory Person will earn commission-based compensation for selling insurance products,
+professional, an Advisory Person may earn commission-based compensation for selling insurance products,

-including insurance products they sell to Clients of the Advisor.
-Insurance commissions earned by Advisory
+including insurance products offered to Clients.
+Insurance commissions earned by the Advisory Person are

-Persons are separate and in addition to advisory fees.
-This practice presents a conflict of interest as the Advisory
+separate and in addition to investment advisory fees.
+This practice presents a conflict of interest as an Advisory

 Item 6 – Performance-Based Fees and Side-By-Side Management